SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 }

 ```
+📌 Note:
+❌ getServerSideProps are NOT used in the Next.js App Router (/app),These methods belong only to the old Pages Router (/pages)
+✅ In the App Router, we use: fetch(..., { cache: 'no-store' })

 **Q5: Explain getStaticPaths**
 getStaticPaths is used in Next.js with dynamic routes to tell Next.js which dynamic pages to pre-build at build time.
 Used together with getStaticProps for Static Site Generation (SSG).